willforsyth/willforsyth.github.io/dev/_posts/2017-06-03-step2-how-to-launch-a-product-define.md

 published: true
 comments: false
 category: ux
+image: /imgs/twitter-cards/how-not.png
 description: |
  Step 2 in the journey.
-This is where we collect all our findings and define features.
+This is where we collect all our findings and define our POV and how might we statements.

 ---